nodejs/modules/GOALS.md

 * Modules installed though a package manager should be able to run after installation without requiring a [preprocessing step](#goal-define-preprocessing-step).
 * We are committed to not breaking our existing ecosystem for modules
 * We are committed to providing APIs or conventions such that users will be able to use both CommonJS (CJS) and ESM with support for both workflows.
+* We are commited to having security be a primary concern for ESM in Node.js.

 # Goals